 From the secrets to being happier at work and excellent leadership tips to embracing downtime and finding the courage to disagree, expect incredible wisdom from the likes of Stefan Sagmeister, Margaret Heffernan and Jason Fried.

 1. The happy secret to better work – Shawn Achor

 If you think working harder will make you happier, think again.
 Because it could be that things should be the other way around.
-In this fast-moving and hilarious talk, psychologist Shawn Achor argues that, actually, happiness inspires us to be more productive.
+In this fast-moving and hilarious talk, psychologist Shawn Achor argues that happiness inspires us to be more productive.

 2. Why work doesn't happen at work – Jason Fried

-Here's a radical theory on successful working – the office isn't a good place to do it.
-That's certainly the suggestion from Jason Fried who offers alternative suggestions to make the workplace actually work.
+Here's a radical theory on successful working – the office isn't an excellent place to do it.
+That's certainly the suggestion from Jason Fried who offers alternative ideas to make the workplace work.